Doorda/Getting-Started/terms/README.md

     All tables in Snapshots will have an equivalent Ledger table to track changes.
     (Currently the Ledger for ICO Register is not available, as the data is no longer published)

+    Example:

+    In the Company Profile table, an incorporation will be shown as a `insert` and subsequent change of address, status, sic codes etc will be shown as `update`.

     Key Columns:

     - `values`